leangjia/blender_docs/trunk/blender_docs/manual/troubleshooting/3d_view.rst

 Possible Solutions:

-Disable Anti-Aliasing :term:`Multisampling`
+Disable term:`Multisampling`
    This is by far the most common cause of selection issues.

    There are known problems with some graphics cards when using multisampling.

-   You can disable this option by:

-   - Turning multisampling off in your graphics card driver options.
+   You can disable this option by turning multisampling off in your graphics card driver options.
-   - Turning *Multisampling* off in the :ref:`System Preferences <prefs-system-multisampling>`.

 Change Anti-Aliasing Sample Settings
    Depending on your OpenGL configuration, some specific sample settings may work while others fail.